matloff/imagefraud/RLRNpar/README.md

 Parallelization feature:
 The extracting the run-length feature is time-consuming (since it must process every pixel in an entire image for each feature vector,) an input par of 2 or greater will run the feature a cluster.
-A super linear speedup was obtained witha. cluster of 4 lowering computational time of feature vectors from over and hour (in serial) to only a minute and a half
+A super linear speedup was obtained with a cluster of 4 lowering computational time of feature vectors from over and hour (in serial) to only a minute and a half
 (so running in parallel is reccomended.)
 SVM is also parallel when images > 700 (so that Software Alchemy is usable).

 A feature is currently being added to use the (already created) feature vectors from the forged images found by the SVM, to